Information on Novel Coronavirus (COVID-19)

 Looking for fast answers to your questions before visiting campus?
 Visit our Frequently Asked Questions page.

 LATEST UPDATES FROM THE PRESIDENT

-As with previous mask mandate drops, we understand that some students and employees will choose to continue to wear masks for personal or health-related reasons.
-We encourage members of our community to wear a mask (preferably a surgical mask, KN95/KF94, N95, or EHRS-recommended Aries mask as opposed to a single layer cloth mask), regardless of masking requirements, in the following situations:
+While the College is not mandating masks at this time, we understand that some students and employees will choose to wear masks for personal or health-related reasons.
+We encourage members of our community to wear a mask, regardless of requirements, in the following situations: